Rinchu93/cgal/Guidelines/Testing.md

 ### Run only Specific Tests

 #### With the `-R` Option
-If you want run only one test, or a selection of them, you can use the `-R` option of [CTest]:
+If you want to run only one test, or a selection of them, you can use the `-R` option of [CTest]:
 ```shell
 ctest -R <pattern>
 ```